iflix/swift-style-guide/README.md

 }
 ```

-Also do not include Xcode generated comments header, that information can be taken out of git, and we don't have copyright concerns because the code is not opensoure.
+Also do not include Xcode generated comments header, that information can be taken out of git, and we don't have copyright concerns because the code is not open source.

 ### Minimal Imports